 Would I be a hot mess or show artistic finesse?
+At Painterly Pottery I discovered one of the best things to do in Saginaw MI.

 It's not very often as adults that we have a chance to do something fun and creative and not be afraid to make a mess of things.
 I was tense and anxious when I first arrived at Painterly Pottery in Saginaw, Michigan.
 I was concerned any artistic efforts on my part would look amateurish, worried that anything I'd create would be a second rate version of what I really wanted to make.
+Turns out all my anxiety was unwarranted and I soon discovered one of the best things to do in Saginaw MI.

 I started to relax slightly when I saw all the incredible colors we had to work with and all the effects we could create.
 I opted to skip painting a piece of pottery in order to try warm glass fusion in hopes of creating a pretty serving tray.
-I was inspired by all the different examples of completed works that were on display and was determined to give it a try.
+I was inspired by all the different examples of completed works that were on display at Painterly Pottery and was determined to give it a try.

 Warm glass fusion is the art of creating a custom piece of glass artwork, like a platter, a plate, or a set of coasters, by layering colored glass chips and beads in the design of your choice before the staff 'bake' it in a kiln so all the pieces meld and melt together.
 While I was a bit intimidated to work with glass, perceiving it to be an unforgiving medium, the instructions from the staff were clear and helpful and I was relieved to learn that there was a wide margin for error.